 In June 2009, the FASB issued SFAS No. 166, Accounting for Transfers of Financial Assets an amendment of FASB Statement No. 14 (SFAS No. 166).
 SFAS No. 166 was issued to improve the relevance and comparability of the information that a reporting entity provides in its financial statements about a transfer of financial assets, the effects of such a transfer on its financial position, financial performance and cash flows, and requires the reporting entity to provide information as to a transferor s continuing involvement, if any, in transferred financial assets.
 SFAS No. 166 is effective for the Company s fiscal year beginning February 28, 2010.
-The Company is in the process of evaluating the impact, if any, SFAS No. 166 will have on its consolidated financial statements.
+The Company does not believe the adoptions of SFAS No. 166 will have any impact on its financial position, results of operations or cash flows.